(Update 12/2/2022. The skeptical cardiologist now wears a bike helmet.)

-Several weeks after my cycling misadventures which resulted in non cardiac chest pain, I climbed back in the saddle again and rode the route that had resulted in my calamitous fall.
+Several weeks after the skeptical cardiologist crashed his bicycle riding in Forest Park and experienced non-cardiac chest pain, he climbed back in the saddle again and rode the route that had resulted in his calamitous fall.

 This time, I avoided the mysterious path less traveled.

-I had, as is my usual practice, chosen not to wear a helmet and this man had taken it upon himself to nonverbally lecture me on what he perceived was inappropriate risky behavior.
+I had, as is my usual practice, chosen not to wear a helmet and this man had taken it upon himself to nonverbally lecture me on what he perceived was inappropriately risky behavior.